An Interview with the Founders of ChaiSouthAfrica

-Charles Jaffe(CJ): I was on the committee at Highlands House and was acutely aware of the needs of the various homes for the aged, special needs and children at risk.
-The homes were struggling financially and I thought it a good idea to ask those who had left South Africa to help those were left behind.
+Charles Jaffe(CJ): I was on the committee at Highlands House and was acutely aware of the needs of the various homes for the aged, special needs, and children at risk.
+The homes were struggling financially and I thought it a good idea to ask those who had left South Africa to help those who were left behind.

 What was your initial vision for ChaiSouthAfrica?
-How has it changed in the last 10 years?

 CE: My initial vision was to educate people about the needs of the homes and raise money to support those with serious financial needs.
-It hasn’t changed much other than now we are looking towards establishing contacts with larger foundations and expand our donor base for even greater support.

 What if any affiliations do you have to the homes that we support?